decaydev/loot/README.md

 - rarity indexing
   - key for this exists, just need to implement
 - blueprint boolean (give blueprints?)
-  - we can give a blue print or not
+  - we can give a blueprint or not
     - we may implement a dice roll (TBD)

 ### LootTable Example (not compatible with BetterLoot):